Jump to:Page Content

 Established in honor of Professor Galbraith's 90th birthday to support Mason Program students from India.

 Established to support students from Norway who demonstrate a capacity to lead, commitment to improving governance, academic proficiency, professional experience, leadership potential, demonstrated financial need and the potential to make a significant, positive difference upon returning to Norway.
 Graduates of the Oslo Handelsgymnasium are especially encouraged to apply.
+Recipients must be professionally employed in the public sector, broadly defined, in Norway for three years after graduation.

 Established to support students from the Middle East, India and South Asia.